worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Indeed.
 I noticed you logged the V1 status throughout the V2 dropout.
 Including power consumption data."

-Sarah's mouth went dry.
+Liv's mouth went dry.
 "Yes.
 For context."

 "For context," Roth repeated.
 She was silent for a moment.
 "Ms. Chen, you're very intelligent.
 Your MIT transcripts are exemplary.
 Pattern recognition, statistical analysis, systems theory.
 Top of your class."